bilgino/angularforddd/README.md

 View model objects may also be elaborated with Angular resolver services!

-## Application-, Domain- and Infrastructure Services
+## Application-, Domain-, Infrastructure- and UI Services

 One downside of sharing and binding state through services is that they are coupled to the view.
 Delayed changes to the state must be managed by asynchronous binding techniques to **keep the shared state in sync**.
 However, with EventEmitters, Subjects or BehaviorSubjects we share data